AaronArredondo3/SD-U3-ThriftStoreProject_Student/project_instructions.md

 # The Thrift Store
 You're in charge of setting up the inventory base for a thrift store chain.
 Each location will need a unique name tied to it for ma Show that you have tested:
-      1. Trying to sell an item that doesn't have enough in stock.
+      1. Trying to sell an item that doesn't have enough in stock. -DOne
       2. Trying to sell an item that is less than the quantity desired.
 6. Within the **Testing** area of the file (bottom of the document), `console.log` each store.